Is Kratom Legal in My State? The Complete 2026 Guide

 - Penalties for violations: Vendors who sell adulterated or mislabeled products face fines and other consequences.

-As of 2026, the following states have passed some version of the KCPA: Arizona, Colorado, Georgia, Nevada, Oklahoma, Oregon, Utah, and Virginia.
+As of 2026, the following states have passed some version of the KCPA: Arizona, Colorado, Georgia, Nevada, Oklahoma, Oregon, Rhode Island, Utah, and Virginia.
 Several more states have active KCPA bills in their legislatures.

 I'm a big supporter of the KCPA approach.
 Banning kratom pushes people toward unregulated (and potentially dangerous) sources.
 Smart regulation protects consumers without taking away access.
 If your state is considering a KCPA bill, I'd encourage you to contact your representatives and voice your support.